 These two small, oval shaped glands are about the size of a kidney bean.
 Positioned at 4 o’clock and 8 o’clock on each side of the anus, whenever the animal defecates, he squeezes muscles in the anus.
 This causes the secretion to exit through tiny ducts that open into the anus.

 Impaction occurs when the sacs produces a thick secretion that cannot pass through the walls of the glands.
 This build up continues until the they becomes enlarged and irritated.

 The treatment usually involves prescribing antibiotics.
 If one is not effective, then a different one is prescribed.
 In extreme cases, removable become necessary.

 As the infection progresses, pus builds up within the area.
 Too much of a build up causes a rupture, and the pus to drain.
 Your veterinarian can flush out the the glands and prescribe antibiotics.

 Tumors on the sacs are usually malignant.
 They should be surgically removed.
 These adenocarinomas can cause kidney and other major organs to failure.

 The most opportune time for expression is when you are bathing your Pug.
-The easiest way to accomplish this is to hold up the dog’s tail with one hand while holding a tissue in the other hand.
+During the grooming process, the easiest way to accomplish this is to hold up the dog’s tail with one hand while holding a tissue in the other hand.
 Place your thumb over one of the glands, and your fingers over the other one.
 Press in and apply pressure..

 Any fluid expressed out of the anus is caught in the tissue.
 The fluid should be either slightly yellow or brown in color.

 Many pet owners prefer to let either their groomer or veterinarian express these glands.
 It is easier,especially if the pet owner is somewhat squeamish.
 The smell can be very overwhelming.

 You can help control this problem by feeding your Pug a high quality food.
 Always read the pet food’s label to determine the contents.
 If the food contains mostly cereal fillers, consider changing brands.
 Your Pug needs a food that produces a firm, compact stool.
 A firm stool aids in a natural expressing of the anal glands.